vr10phoenix/LuminaIR/README.md

 #### Stage 3

-Replace the RGB embedding layer with a newly constructed single-channel convolution.
+Replace the RGB embedding layer with a newly constructed single‑channel convolution.

-The new convolutional kernel is initialized by averaging the original RGB filters
+The new convolutional kernel is initialized by averaging the original RGB filters:

-[
-W_{TIR}=\frac{W_R+W_G+W_B}{3}
-]
+\[
+W_{TIR} = \frac{W_R + W_G + W_B}{3}
+\]

-thereby preserving the learned edge detectors, low-frequency filters, and structural priors embedded within the original convolutional kernels.
+This preserves the learned edge detectors, low‑frequency filters, and structural priors embedded within the original convolutional kernels.

 Only the first convolutional layer is modified.

-Every remaining parameter—including transformer attention layers, feed-forward networks, normalization layers, and reconstruction head—is retained from the pre-trained checkpoint.
+Every remaining parameter—including transformer attention layers, feed‑forward networks, normalization layers, and the reconstruction head—is retained from the pre‑trained checkpoint.

----

 #### Weight Initialization Pipeline